PHP and Apache Installation Tutorial

 I have lost many hours of sleep because of not being able to set up PHP and Apache.
 I have missed homework deadlines, fallen asleep in class, accidentally eaten an onion, and much worse.
 Here is my attempt to help you guys sleep at night with a very quick and easy PHP and Apache installation guide.
-(This is for Windows ONLY.
-I don’t know anything about linux or mac, I’m sorry.
-I’m using vista 32 for this tutorial)
+(This is for

 To make sure this works, I’ve uninstalled my webserver, and I’ll be installing it right along side you.